artsy/artsy.github.io/_posts/2015-09-24-mvvm-in-swift.markdown

 categories: [ios, mvvm, open source, swift, mobile]
 ---

 Model View ViewModel has become the default way I write apps on iOS – it makes writing iOS apps a joy.
-I've written [about it](https://www.objc.io/issues/13-architecture/mvvm/) and [again](http://www.teehanlax.com/blog/model-view-viewmodel-for-ios/) and [again](https://speakerdeck.com/ashfurrow/reactivecocoa-at-mdevcon-2014) and [oh my](https://leanpub.com/iosfrp).
+I've written [about it](https://www.objc.io/issues/13-architecture/mvvm/) [again](http://www.teehanlax.com/blog/model-view-viewmodel-for-ios/) and [again](https://speakerdeck.com/ashfurrow/reactivecocoa-at-mdevcon-2014) and [oh my](https://leanpub.com/iosfrp).

 But last Autumn, as our team was all-hands-on-deck to wrap up the [auctions kiosk app](http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/), we chose not to use MVVM.
 Why not?

-We were building a _new app_ in a _new language_ using a _non-Swift FRP framework_.
+We were building a _new app_ in a _new language_ using a _non-Swift framework_ for functional reactive programming.
 I was also teaching colleagues what they needed to know about ReactiveCocoa to help write the app.
 We used the MVC pattern because the relative cost of MVVM was too high.

 "... _was_ ..."